cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 :   `CROSS JOIN` is equivalent to `INNER JOIN ON (TRUE)`, that is, no rows are removed by qualification.
 They produce a simple Cartesian product, the same result as you get from listing the two tables at the top level of `FROM`, but restricted by the join condition (if any).

 LATERAL
 :   The `LATERAL` key word can precede a sub-`SELECT FROM` item.
 This allows the sub-`SELECT` to refer to columns of `FROM` items that appear before it in the `FROM` list.
-(Without `LATERAL`, Greenplum Database evaluates each sub-`SELECT` independently and so cannot cross-reference any other `FROM` item.)
+(Without `LATERAL`, Cloudberry Database evaluates each sub-`SELECT` independently and so cannot cross-reference any other `FROM` item.)

 :   `LATERAL` can also precede a function-call `FROM` item.
 In this case it is a noise word, because the function expression can refer to earlier `FROM` items.